freenas/freenas-docs/userguide/install.rst

    Upgrading a %brand% Installation

-.. note:: A %brand% system can be backed up with :menuselection:`System --> General --> Save Config`.
-   Restore the backed up configuration data with :menuselection:`System --> General --> Upload Config`.

 To perform an upgrade, press :kbd:`Enter` to accept the default of :guilabel:`Upgrade Install`.
 Again, the installer will display a reminder that the operating system should be installed on a disk